builtwithwpultimo/wp-ultimo-snippets/README.md

 ### DNS Manager by KeyPress Media (Discontinued)
 You'll find the following snippets in 📂 `dns-manager/getkeypress` folder.

+_Developed till v1.3.2_

 ### DNS Manager by DS Development Solutions (Forked from Keypress Media)
 You'll find the following snippets in 📂 `dns-manager/dsdevsolutions` folder.

+_Developed from v1.4.0 and up containing bugfixes and new features_